CHEMeDATA/MnovaJson-reader/README.md

 Import Mnova .json files exported by Mnova >=15.1 (not the main .mnova documents) into NMRspectrumObject and JgraphObject objects

-The molecules and NMR spectra data muss be stored in two separate files.
-In the current implementation, it is also recommend to save the molecules in the .mol format.
+The molecules and NMR spectra data muss be stored in two separate files in the current implementation.
+It is also recommended to save the molecules in the .mol format.
 We recommend naming them respectively FILENAME_molecule_.json, FILENAME_spectrum and FILENAME.mol. (to facilitate reading them in this repository)

 Use "Save as ..." in the "File" menu and select the relevant (*.json).